EIM

 Many of the most innovative, high-impact approaches to complex medical problems facing our society are now emerging at the interface between Engineering and Medicine.
 UVA has critical strategic advantages in this area, including the physical proximity of the Schools of Engineering, Medicine, and Nursing and our endowed Coulter Translational Partners Program.
 This EIM effort will have widespread impact not just in SEAS and SOM, but across the entire University.
 This project proposes to vault UVA to national and international leadership in this emerging area by creating the nation’s best ecosystem for generating, developing, and translating innovative ideas at the engineering-medicine interface to improve prevention, diagnosis, monitoring, and treatment of disease.
 Successful execution of the proposed plan will have dramatic, sustained benefits for the university, including: drawing top students, postdoctoral researchers and faculty to UVA to work at the Engineering-Medicine interface; increasing the volume and real-world impact of externally funded research; enhancing healthcare-related innovation and technology transfer; and improving patient care.

-The mission of the University of Virginia Center for Engineering in Medicine is to create the nation’s best ecosystem for generating, developing, and translating innovative ideas at the engineering-medicine interface to improve prevention, diagnosis, monitoring, and treatment of disease.
-That mission is pursued through three primary activities:
+The mission of the University of Virginia Center for Engineering in Medicine was to create the nation’s best ecosystem for generating, developing, and translating innovative ideas at the engineering-medicine interface to improve prevention, diagnosis, monitoring, and treatment of disease.
+We pursued that mission through three primary activities:

 • Building partnerships between engineers and clinicians;